vkbo/novelWriter/docs/source/int_interface.rst

 The editor and viewer also supports markdown standard hard line breaks, and preserves non-breaking spaces if running with Qt 5.9 or higher.
-For older versions, the non-breaking spaces are lost when the file is saved.
+For older versions, the non-breaking spaces are lost when the document is saved.
 This is unfortunately hard-coded in the Qt text editor.

 * A hard line break is achieved by leaving two or more spaces at the end of the line.
   Alternatively, the user can press :kbd:`Ctrl`:kbd:`K`, :kbd:`Return` to insert this.